Copper Jewelry Care

 How do I make my copper bright and shiny again?

+Copper jewelry requires regular maintenance, similar to sterling silver if you wish to keep it shiny.
 There are many ways to remove oxidization and tarnish from your copper jewelry using common household items.
 The option you go with should take into consideration the type of gem that may be set in your copper.
 Please use care and do not immerse your gemstones into highly acidic solutions.

 Lemon and Salt: Wet your copper jewelry piece with lemon juice, sprinkle with a bit of table salt then rub with either a soft cloth or your fingers until tarnish is gone.
 A tooth brush can be used to scrub intricate areas.
 Rinse with water then dry thoroughly.
 To maintain a beautiful finish and protective coating after cleaning, you can apply a thin coat of Renaissance Wax.